Antoni Gaudí’s Sagrada Família should be at the top of any Barcelona itinerary.

 La Sagrada Família was consecrated as a basilica by Pope Benedict XVI in November 2010.
 As such, it is a functioning Roman Catholic church.

-Mass is held every Sunday morning at 9 am and Saturdays at 8 pm.
+Mass is held every Sunday morning at 9 am and on Saturday at 8 pm.
 This lasts for an hour and is said in several languages to accommodate locals and tourists.

 It is free to attend Mass at Sagrada Família and places are on a first-come-first-serve basis.
 To make sure of your place, arrive at the main entrance on Carrer de la Marina at least half an hour before Mass starts.